fish-quant/fq-imjoy/docs/data.md

 ```

 # Naming convention
-FISH-quant will extract information directly from the file-names.
-The names MUST contain an identifier for
+FISH-quant will extract information directly from the file-names with a **regular expression**.
+The filenames **MUST** contain an identifier for

 * experiment (`file_ident`): string specifying an experiment, e.g. what gene was imaged.
 Has to be shared by (at least) the images corresponding to the different channels.
 * field of view (`fov`): what position was acquired